lollcat/clumping-netlogo/README.md

+# Simulating plants with Netlogo
+## Clumping
+Simulating clumping behavior of new seedlings, as a function of dispersal distance / number of seedlings per parent.

-# Plant-Dioecy-Hermaphrodites
+## Plant-Dioecy-Hermaphrodites
 Simulating competition between diocious and hermaphroditic plants, in an environment with periodic burning.
 Using Netlogo

-# Simulation Description
+### Simulation Description
 **Setup**
- - populate the area with a selected number of hermaphroditic (green) and diocous (males are blue, females are red) plants
+ - populate the area with a selected number of hermaphroditic (green) and dioecious (males are blue, females are red) plants

 **Go**